Siege of Sidon

-The siege of Sidon was an event in the aftermath of the First Crusade.
+The siege of Sidon occurred in 1110 in the aftermath of the First Crusade.
 The coastal city of Sidon was captured by the forces of Baldwin I of Jerusalem and Sigurd I of Norway, with assistance from the Ordelafo Faliero, Doge of Venice.

 Background

-In August 1108, Baldwin I marched out against Sidon, with the support of a squadron of sailor-adventurers from various Italian cities.
+In August 1108, Baldwin marched out against Sidon, with the support of a squadron of sailor-adventurers from various Italian cities.
 However, the Egyptian fleet defeated the Italians in a sea-battle outside the harbour.
 Upon the arrival of additional Turkish horsemen from Damascus, Baldwin decided to lift the siege.

 In the summer of 1110, a Norwegian fleet of 60 ships arrived in the Levant under the command of King Sigurd.
-Arriving in Acre he was received by Baldwin I, King of Jerusalem.
-Together they made a journey to the river Jordan, after which Baldwin asked for help in capturing Muslim-held ports on the coast.
-Sigurd's answer was that "they had come for the purpose of devoting themselves to the service of Christ", and accompanied him to take the city of Sidon, which had been re-fortified by the Fatimids in 1098.
+Arriving in Acre he was received by Baldwin.
+Together they made a journey to the Jordan River, after which Baldwin asked for help in capturing Muslim-held ports on the coast.
+Sigurd answered they "had come for the purpose of devoting themselves to the service of Christ", and accompanied him to take Sidon, which had been re-fortified by the Fatimids in 1098.

-The siege
+Siege

 Baldwin's army besieged the city by land, while the Norwegians came by sea.
 A naval force was needed to prevent assistance from the Fatimid fleet at Tyre.
-Repelling it was however only made possible with the fortunate arrival of a Venetian fleet.
+Repelling it was made possible with the arrival of a Venetian fleet.
 The city fell after 47 days.

 The Icelandic skald Einarr Skúlason gives the following account.